Find Trade Colleges

 • Adjust navigation according to weather conditions.

-Ship Captains state the following job skills are important in their day-to-day work.
+When polled, Ship Captains say the following skills are most frequently used in their jobs:

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.